zuozhenggh/learning-library/sprints/data-management/sprint-sql/create-tables/create-tables.md

-# How can I create tables in Oracle database?
+# How can I create tables in the Oracle database?

 Duration: 2 minutes